thanhit95/multi-threading/notes-demos-exercises.md

 ### DEMO 05 - GETTING THREAD'S ID

 Each thread has its own identification.
-The repo helps you get the thread's id.
+This demo helps you learn how to get the thread's id.

 &nbsp;